-Yes, individuals or a family from one household can carry out boulevard gardening and/or beautifying of public space projects nearby their homes.
+Yes, individuals with their families or the applicant with a neighbour with proper social distancing measures can carry out boulevard gardening and/or beautifying of public space projects nearby.

-Community garden projects are eligible with adherence of social distancing of two meters apart.
+Community garden projects that comply to social distancing of two meters apart are eligible.
 Community gardens will need to:

 This is on a case-by-case basis where projects that follow social distancing and municipal by-laws might be eligible.
-Many public parks are currently closed.
 Applicants are encouraged to find out the status of a park where they plan to hold their project before applying for a grant.
 Projects that require a municipality/park board permit or a liability insurance are not eligible.

 Grant requests for Responsive NSG projects are expected to be under $500.
 However, applications that offer unique and creative ways of meeting the Responsive NSG purposes may be considered for additional funding.

 The goal of the grant is to contribute to expenses associated with your project such as canned goods, art and craft supplies, gift cards, Zoom, Skype or Zoom subscriptions and honorariums or other items as necessary.

 Yes, you may budget up to $350 towards honorariums for skill sharing projects such as an artist facilitating drawing workshop for children and adults.
 You may pay yourself or someone else for in-kind skills or knowledge contributions.
 The decision on the honorarium amount is decided on a case-by-case basis by the Neighbourhood Grants Committee members.